chadsansing/cineris-campaign/world-building.md

 The humans are assimilation machines, mashing-up everything useful, fun, and innovative from the dwarves and elves.
 They are genial, but arrogant, believing themselves to be the winners of Cineris.
 They can't imagine losing their gains.

 The elves are quiet and reserved, distrustful and resentful of the humans and hateful of their dependence on them.
-They have some deep, insticual unease about becoming drug dealers to the world, but they also nurture a hope that the woodland dwarves will help them expel the humans, hurting the market for Soma, and forcing them to return to a more balanced and harmonious life with nature.
+They have some deep, instinctual unease about becoming drug dealers to the world, but they also nurture a hope that the woodland dwarves will help them expel the humans, hurting the market for Soma, and forcing them to return to a more balanced and harmonious life with nature.

 The woodland dwarves are grim allies of the elves, working alongside them and adopting their cultures to ensure their survival and the chance of striking back at the humans.
 They will not forget that the elves offered to harbor them.